 Energy Analysis Tools

-UEM’s Energy Management & Strategic Programs (EMSP) seeks to achieve and maintain energy efficiency and performance to offset campus growth and reduce overall energy usage.
-Below are some of the tools and technologies that are helping EMSP to reach its goals.
+UEM’s Engineering, Strategic Programs & Process Improvement (ESPPI) seeks to achieve and maintain energy efficiency and performance to offset campus growth and reduce overall energy usage.
+Below are some of the tools and technologies that are helping ESPPI to reach its goals.

 Energy Metering